suzuki-0000/SKPhotoBrowser/README.md

 #### Toolbar
 You can customize the toolbar(back/forward, counter, some action) button.
 - displayCounterLabel (default is true)
-- displayBackAndForwardButton (default is true).
+- displayBackAndForwardButton (default is true)
-- displayAction (default is true).
+- displayAction (default is true)

 If you dont want the toolbar at all, you can set displayToolbar = false (default is true)

 ```swift